cadevue/cadevue.com/src/content/projects/galaxio-bot.md

 <br>

-The original bot (SolarSailers) was also being competed with other bots from the course class, and it actually got the 2️nd place!
+The original bot (SolarSailers) was also being competed with other bots from student in the course class, and it actually got the 2️nd place!
 I got this mug as a prize:D
 <br>

 ![The Prize - Mug](../../assets/project/galaxio-bot/mug.png)